ambitioninc/django-entity-subscription/README.rst

 ``````````````````````````````````````````````````

 Subscriptions will most often be created by the application, for an
 entire group of entities.
-In this case, all the entities will recieve
+In this case, all the entities will receive
 the notification, unless they later opt out.
 Subscriptions can also be
-created for an individual entity to recieve a certain type of
+created for an individual entity to receive a certain type of
-notificaiton, as an opt-in subscription.
+notification, as an opt-in subscription.

 This library includes the table ``Subscription``, available from
 ``entity_subscription.models.Subscription``.
 Creating a
-``Subscription`` object is straigtforward, assuming the relevant
+``Subscription`` object is straightforward, assuming the relevant
 ``Source`` and ``Medium`` objects have been created (See "Sources and
 Mediums" above), and the entities to be subscribed and their group are
 appropriately mirrored.
 From there, we can use the standard